thulasihan1/Self-Driving-RC-Car/README.md

 # Improvments
-Training the model to detect certain objects and having the car to turn right or left and creating a RC Car shell to hide the hardware and wiring.
+Training the model to detect certain objects, having the car to turn right or left and creating a RC Car shell to hide the hardware and wiring.
 ![IMG_5207](https://user-images.githubusercontent.com/39424972/64137058-cd686b00-cdc3-11e9-9cb4-2d7fe4e4b7bc.PNG)